Bare root perennials will benefit from a soak in a bucket of cold water for an hour before planting, to ensure that the roots are fully hydrated.

 *Do not plant bare perennials if the ground is waterlogged or frozen.
 If you need to plant when a very cold spell of weather is forecast, cover the area with cardboard or plastic sheeting to keep the worst of the cold out.

-Alternatively, a very successful way to start off your bare root perennials is to plant up each bare root plant into a pot using fresh compost.
+Alternatively, a successful way to start off your bare root perennials is to plant up each bare root plant into a pot using fresh compost.
 Ensure that the pot is large enough for the roots to spread evenly in the pot.
-Sprinkle the roots with a mycorrhizal powder.
 Plant not too deeply but making sure the roots are covered with compost.
 The crowns (the tops of the plants) should be 2/3cms below soil level.
 Water in well and place a label into each pot.
 Leave until early/mid-spring or once the weather is more clement, when they can be planted in their final flowering positions in the garden border.

 The plants can be cut back in late autumn once they have flowered or you can keep the seedheads on as they look very pretty.
 Japanese anemones dislike their roots sitting in wet winter soil so ensure plenty of organic matter is incorporated to aid drainage.Brookside Nursery Top Tip

 - Remember to water your bare root plants throughout their first growing season, especially if we have a hot dry summer